randmon/JavafxCalculator/README.md

 # JavafxCalculator

-A very simple calculator made with Java and JavaFX
-I try to apply some design patterns seen in the course Object-oriented Design
+A very simple calculator made with Java and JavaFX where I try to apply a couple design patterns seen in the course Object-oriented Design.

 ## Use